The Vancouver International Dance Festival, or VIDF, is an annual festival that celebrates the art of contemporary dance.

 The Kokoro Dance company started the Vancouver International Butoh Festival in 1998.
 Two years later the festival was renamed the Vancouver International Dance Festival and it has been running ever since.

 The VIDF celebrates contemporary dance artists from across the world.
-2023 offers in-person performances and livestreamed shows at various locations in Metro Vancouver.
+2025 offered in-person performances at various locations in Metro Vancouver.

 Where and When

-Click VIDF 2023 Program for more details about this year’s shows.
+Click VIDF 2025 for more details about this year’s shows.

 Other Vancouver Dance Events

 A few other dance-related events take place in the Lower Mainland each year.
-Carnaval del Sol, for example, is a Latin festival in the summer.
-It showcases different kinds of performances and activities including Latin dancing.
+Carnaval del Sol, for example, is a Latin festival in the summer that showcases different kinds of performances and activities including Latin dancing.

-Just a few of the many other Lower Mainland festivals that feature a fair amount of dancing include the following:
+Just a few of the many other Lower Mainland festivals that feature a fair amount of dancing include the Vancouver Street Dance Festival, the Chutzpah Festival, and Hoobiyee (a Nisga’a First Nation event) in Vancouver.

 In addition to the above, free Salsa dance lessons also often take place in Vancouver at Robson Square in the summer.